GeorgeFarao/TaskTracker/README.md

-# Task Manager Application
+# Task Tracker Application
-Task Manager Web App using Angular
+Task Tracker Web App using Angular

 ### Description
 Using this app you can create a list of tasks, each one having a description, day & time and a reminder.
 Users can add and delete tasks and turn their reminder on and off by double clicking on a task in the list.